Murrysville, Pennsylvania: Geography

 Murrysville is located at (40.434828, -79.656724).
 It is roughly 20 miles east of Pittsburgh on U.S. Route 22, just east of the county line that separates Westmoreland and Allegheny counties.
 Murrysville is a control city on the sign for eastbound US 22 at the eastern end of I-376 in Monroeville.

-According to the United States Census Bureau, the municipality had a total area of 36.9 sqmi, of which, 36.9 sqmi of it is land and 0.03% is water.
+According to the United States Census Bureau, the municipality covers an area of approximately 36.84 square miles (95.41 km²), nearly all land, with very minimal water surface.
+It lies in the western part of Westmoreland County, bordering Allegheny County to the west, and is composed of a mix of residential neighborhoods and rural landscapes.

 Among the neighborhoods within Murrysville are Murrysville Heights, Heather Highlands, Franklin Estates, Settlers Ridge (The Ridge), Dunningtown, Newlonsburg, Ringertown, Sardis, and White Valley.
-Murrysville surrounds, but does not include, the Borough of Export, which is a separate municipal entity.
+Murrysville surrounds but does not include the Borough of Export, which is a separate municipal entity.

-Surrounding municipalities

 Murrysville has eight borders, including Upper Burrell Township to the north, Washington Township to the north and east, Salem Township to the south and southeast, Delmont to the southeast, Penn Township to the south, and the Allegheny County municipalities of Monroeville to the southwest and Plum to the west.
 The borough of Export is situated inside Murrysville in the south-southeast section.